• Book, flowers and coffee

 If your symptoms point towards negative stress, it is important to try to stop and figure out what is happening, and why you are feeling the way you are feeling.

-Please try the exercise below, where you try to check in with yourself.
+Please try this exercise, where you try to check in with yourself.

 Blurry nature